ava-labs/avalanche-docs/docs/apis/avalanchego/apis/health.md

 JSON RPC methods in Health API supports filtering by tags.
 In order to filter results use `tags` params in the request body. `tags` accepts a list of tags.
-Currenly only `subnetID`s are supported as tags.
+Currently only `subnetID`s are supported as tags.
 For example, to filter health results by subnetID `29uVeLPJB1eQJkzRemU8g8wZDw5uJRqpab5U2mX9euieVwiEbL` use the following request: